Arka-Bhowmik/mri_triage_normal/training/a_unet_training_readme.md

 ### II.
 TRAINING U-Net Network

-To run the u-net network below python packages can be installed in local computer or server using below
+To run the u-net network below python packages can be installed in local computer or server.
+Refer PDF file for how to install neccessary packages.

 Python package pre-requsite:
-1. tensorflow (python deep learning package - use the provided pdf file how to install?), 2. tensorflow_addons (use pip install tensorflow-addons), 3. matplotlib (also in provided pdf)
+1. tensorflow (python deep learning package),
+2. tensorflow_addons (use pip install tensorflow-addons),
+3. matplotlib (use pip install matplotlib)

+The main training function for u-net uses couple of sub-functions provided in path "/mri_triage_normal/support_function/".
+The main script is for execution and supporting functions are for executing suppoting tasks in the main script.
+(a) Run the main script (only)    ---> training_unet.pynb [Note: all paths has to be re-defined according to local computer] (b) Configuration for main script ---> config_unet.py [Note: Input changes are specified in config_unet.py]

+Other supporting sub-functions for traingg u-net:
+(c)